 Since the beginning of its development cooperation with the AU, the Federal Ministry for Economic Cooperation and Development (BMZ) has committed a total of about 580 million euros for the organisation.

 The most recent government negotiations with the AU Commission took place on 9 November 2022.
 On that occasion, the BMZ committed a total of 60 million euros.
 The two sides placed a new focus on the topics of feminist development cooperation, digital technology, and pandemic control.

 The benefits of cooperation

 A politically stable, economically attractive African continent is not only in Africa's interest but also in Europe's and Germany's interest.
 A strong, effective African Union can play a key role in achieving that.
 Through its support for the AU, Germany is helping Africa to make significant progress on political and economic integration.

 The outlook for the programme of cooperation is promising.
-However, positive developments are still being slowed down at present because the administrative and governance capacity of AU institutions is limited and because their financial resources are inadequate.
+However, positive developments are still being slowed down at present because the administrative and governance capacity of AU institutions is limited in some cases and because their financial resources are inadequate.

-Priority areas of German cooperation with the AU in detail
+In depth Core areas of German development cooperation with the AU

 Peaceful and inclusive societies

 The focus is on good governance, peacebuilding and conflict prevention, and (labour) migration.
 Activities include, for example, cooperation with African human rights institutions such as the African Committee of Experts on the Rights and Welfare of the Child and the African Court on Human and Peoples' Rights.